adityajnpr/Task-Runtime/README.md

 # Instructions for User
 ## Downloading Files

-From the github page download files directly on your laptop by clicking the green code button on the page.
+From the github page, download files directly on your laptop by clicking the green code button on the page.
 Alternative execute the github cli to clone the repo:

 ```gh repo clone adityajnpr/Task-Runtime```

 ### Executing the script
 Validate option:

 ``` python3 parallel_tasks.py tasks.txt --validate ```

 Execute option:

 ```python3 parallel_tasks.py tasks.txt --execute```

 User can also modify the tasks.txt file to try different scenerios

 ### Running unit test module

 ```python3 -m unittest test_parallel_tasks.py  ```